Elasmodiver contains photos of sharks, skates, rays, and chimaera's

 was almost certainly not the first ever true elasmobranch, armed with Cladoselache,

-Paleontologists were able to categorically state that elasmobranchs had arrived.
+Paleontologists were able to categorically state that by this time, elasmobranchs had arrived.

 TWO VISIBLE SUBCLASSES